 Major Changes with WHMIS 2015:

-- New pictograms are to go along with the different hazard classes (with a different classification criteria).
+- New pictograms and symbols are to go along with the different hazard classes (with a different classification criteria).

 - SDS vs MSDS – must be supplied by the supplier and contain information in 16 specified sections.
 They must be current (but no longer need to be updated every three year).